csc_summerschool_2017 - Training

 "It was just very cool, I really think that it was the most useful and interesting summer school from the ones I have visited during my study.
 The organization of the event was also really good."

-The attendees of the past four CSC Summer Schools have given an average rating of 9.12/10.00 for the school (the average of 51 responses as an answer to the question "Overall, how would you rate the event?
+The attendees of the past five CSC Summer Schools have given an average rating of 9.0/10 for the school (as an answer to the question "Overall, how would you rate the event?
 1=Waste of time, 10=Excellent").

 Each module will consist of lectures and related hands-on exercises.
 The separate exercises sessions are meant for continuing the exercises started during the modules with an instructor present.
 Participants need to bring their own laptops for the exercises.